scientific-python/scientific-python-hugo-theme/doc/content/examples/blog/post1.md

 ---
-blogpost: true
+title: Post one with a long-ish title we can use to compare
 date: Jan 01, 2022
-author: pydata
+author: ["pydata"]
-location: World
-category: Manual
-tags: one, two, three
-language: English
+tags: ["one", "two", "three"]
+type: posts
 ---

-# Post one with a long-ish title we can use to compare

 Here's some text for post 1!